Anger Management Counseling in Andover

 • Humor.

-If your anger feels out of control or is impacting your close relationships or other important parts of your life, professional counseling for anger may your best solution.
+If your anger feels out of control, such as an explosive temper or struggles with managing aggressive behavior, or if it’s impacting your close relationships or other important parts of your life, anger management counseling or emotional regulation therapy may be your best solution.
 Counseling helps both adults and children learn healthy techniques to address anger without suppressing it.
-Anger management and counseling for aggression also allows you to find inner peace free from the tumultuous feelings of anger.
+Anger management and counseling for aggression also allow you to find inner peace free from the tumultuous feelings of anger.

 If you live in Andover or the surrounding communities, our young and highly trained team wants to help you learn coping skills to deal with anger.
 From acts of rage to self-harm, we understand how destructive anger can be.
 Contact us today to learn more about anger management and self-injury counseling.
 Or, give us a call at (978) 482–7351.